Comment on page

-What is HONEY?
+What Is HONEY?

-HONEY is the token of the Hivemapper Network
+HONEY is the token of the Hivemapper Network.

 There is a fixed maximum supply of 10 billion HONEY tokens.

-In order to consume data from the network (such as through Hivemapper Inc.'s Map Image API), HONEY tokens must be burned in exchange for Map Credits.
+In order to consume data from the network (for example, through the Map Image API), HONEY tokens must be burned in exchange for Map Credits.
 The net number of tokens burned will be re-minted and distributed to contributors using the Net Emissions Model.

 As more data is consumed, more HONEY is burned and more tokens are redistributed to contributors.